Bachelor & Master Project

 - Implementation Phase: During this phase, the objectives defined in the planning phase are realized.
 This is typically the most time-consuming phase of the project.

 - Writing Phase: In the final phase, the student writes the project report in publication style (template) detailing the topic in relation to related work, and discussing both the implementation and the results.
+Publication style project reports are limited to a maximum of 8 pages, excluding references.
+Any additional information that exceeds this page limit should be included as Supplementary Material.
+This may include extended data tables, detailed methodology, additional figures or results, code, or any other content that supports the main text but is not essential to its core argument.
 The project can be written in either German or English (based on supervisor).

 - Final Presentation: The final presentation (presentation template) must take place no later than one week after the teaching period (i.e., the first week of the semester break).
 Bachelor’s students are required to present for 10 minutes, followed by a 5-minute discussion (10+5), while Master’s students must present for 10 minutes with a 10-minute discussion (10+10).
 Possible dates are arranged in advance with the supervisor.